 PORTs promote lifelong learning, assist in preparation for the computer-based exam, and are accredited for up to 2 AMA PRA Category 1 CME Credits TM per module through a joint providership agreement with the American Academy of Ophthalmology.
 The ABO offers three PORTs to all diplomates free of charge.
-As of 2017, PORT modules are optional self-assessment activities for all diplomates are not required for the completion of MOC.
+PORT modules are optional self-assessment activities for all diplomates are not required for the completion of MOC.

 Practice Emphasis Areas

 - Neuro-ophthalmology and Orbit

 - Oculoplastics and Orbit

 *Each topic area has three versions, except Uveitis, which has only two.

 Diplomates are encouraged to select the practice emphasis areas in the same topic(s) they plan to select for the DOCK Examination.
 The ABO does not limit the number of PORTs a diplomate chooses to take before their DOCK, though each PORT after the initial three free modules costs $100.

 The content of the PORT is reflective of the content of the DOCK Examination.
 For both examinations, the MOC Content Outline serves as the basis for the questions..